 Professor Tendler has significant experience of research and technology transfer.
 He was a founding director of Molecular Profiles Ltd. His research has resulted in more than 200 peer-reviewed publications, the award of a DSc and has been recognised through a number of prizes.
 He has served on many funding council and research council boards and committees and was Chair of the MRC/BBSRC/EPSRC Discipline Hopping Panel.
 He is a Fellow of the Royal Society of Chemistry, and was designated a Fellow of the Royal Pharmaceutical Society of Great Britain in 2000.

-Below are the travel costs and expenses for Professor Saul Tendler covering the period August 2017 to July 2018.
+Below are the travel costs and expenses for Professor Tendler (the current DVC & Provost) for the period August 2020 until July 2021.

-Below are the travel costs and expenses for Professor Saul Tendler covering the period August 2016 to July 2017
+Below are the travel costs and expenses for Professor Tendler for the period August 2019 until July 2020.